Apply for or update a direct billing vendor number

-If you are treating ICBC customers prior to receiving your approved ICBC vendor number or your practitioner addition request approval, you are required to collect payment directly from the customer for those services.
-We will not accept backdated invoicing for services provided prior to an approved ICBC vendor number.
+Please note: if you are treating ICBC customers prior to receiving an approved ICBC vendor number or a practitioner addition request approval, you are required to collect payment directly from the customer for those services.
+We will not accept backdated invoicing for services provided prior to notification of an approved ICBC vendor number.

-Apply for a vendor number or add a practitioner to an existing vendor account
+Apply for a vendor number, add a practitioner, or reconcile an existing vendor account

 Vendor account updates

 To change business information on your vendor account, such as an address, phone number or email, please follow the steps in

 If you have further questions about an ICBC vendor number or your vendor number account, please contact us at firstname.lastname@example.org.